spatialscientist/geosample/README.md

-GEOSAMPLE - A function for generating a sample from a population of spatial locations.
+GEOSAMPLE - r package for generating a sample from a population of spatial locations.